pranavadarsh95/CodingQuestions/resources/MultiThreading.md

    reentrant.lock();
    Inside finally -> reentrant.unlock();

-2) read-Write Lock [when Read is very high and write is lock then readWrite Lock is the solution] [ Xclusive lock (Read, write) shared lock (only Read) ] If any thread has taken Xclusive lock then no other lock can be applied.
+2) read-Write Lock [when Read is very high and write is low then readWrite Lock is the solution] [ Xclusive lock (Read, write) shared lock (only Read) ] If any thread has taken Xclusive lock then no other lock can be applied.
    ReadLock :- More than 1 thread can acquire the read lock